fbpx

 2. Your vehicle broke down and you couldn’t leave the car park on time.

 3. You weren’t given a grace period to leave your parking space.
+Even if you didn’t leave your vehicle, you’re still entitled to a grace period.

 4. The ticket wasn’t issued within 28 days of the alleged offence.